XProject-hub/KeyScopeX/README.md

 - `inject.js`
 - `manifest.json`

+The `mv2` folder is for Manifest v2 backup for legacy reasons.

 Frontend React source stays in `frontend`.

 The build process will take care of everything into `extension-release`.